yangyi02/awesome_ai/people/README.md

-Besides Google Scholar, I also maintain a list of top Computer Vision and Machine Learning giants based on my own personal knowledge.
+This is a repository of top Computer Vision and Machine Learning giants based on my own personal knowledge.
-You can check ai_giants.md for more details.
+You can check "ai_giants.md" for more details.
 You can also use "python md2html.py" to generate the new ai_giants.html file.

 In case of incorrect information, please feel free to provide a pull request here.